 If you tell us that you do intend to leave us a gift in your Will then we will collect contact details and contact preferences.
 We will use this data to keep in touch and send you other information and products that you have expressed an interest in.
 This data will be kept on file long-term, as hopefully it will be many years before your gift is realised.

-In order to administer bequests, solicitors, executors and our probate agents Smee and Ford will provide us with details of the deceased, the corresponding executors, solicitors and where necessary other beneficiaries.
+To administer bequests, solicitors, executors, and our probate agents Smee and Ford will provide us with details of the deceased, the corresponding executors, solicitors, and where necessary other beneficiaries.
 This data will be kept by us and shared with our legacy administrators Foot Anstey LLP for the purposes of administering our legacy income.
-On occasion we or Foot Anstey LLP may share this data with other parties such as co-beneficiaries, third party experts and any other person(s) involved with the estate for the purposes of administering legacies only.
+On occasion we or Foot Anstey LLP may share this data with other parties such as co-beneficiaries, third-party experts, and any other person(s) involved with the estate for the purposes of administering legacies only.
 The data will be kept on file indefinitely.

 Some of our supporters kindly tell us stories about their experiences to help us in our campaigns.
-We will record the details of the story, and contact details to enable us to get updated approval to use the story.
-We will keep this data for three years after you give it to us, and will always contact you each time we wish to use it.
+We will retain the details of the story and contact details to enable us to get updated approval to use the story.
+We will keep this data for 3 years after you give it to us and will contact you in line with the consent agreement you have made with us.

 Our supporters, volunteers and customers kindly let us use photography and images of them to help our campaigns and activity come to life.
-We keep these images stored in a secure location and will only use them with the subject’s permission.
-We keep these images for three years after we have been given them, unless you ask otherwise.
+We keep these images stored in a secure location and will only use them with the subject's permission.
+We keep these images for 3 years after we have been given them unless you ask otherwise.

 Part of the work we do involves carrying out research.
-If you agree to take part, we will record responses to questions that you give us, and your personal details.
-This data will be used to fulfil our research objectives, and may be shared for relevant projects.
+If you agree to take part, we will retain responses to questions that you give us, and your personal details.
+This data will be used to fulfil our research objectives and may be shared for relevant projects.
 Your data will remain anonymous unless you consent to it being disclosed.
-The data we collect will be kept for five years.
+The data we collect will be kept for 5 years.

-We will keep the data for up to six years, in line with contracts and government regulations.
+We will keep the data for up to 6 years, in line with contracts and government regulations.

-We will hold this data for six years.
+We will hold this data for 6 years.

-We might also obtain your personal data through your use of social media such as Facebook, WhatsApp, Twitter or LinkedIn, depending on your settings or the privacy policies of these social media and messaging services.
+We might also obtain your personal data through your use of Social Media such as Facebook, WhatsApp, TikTok, Twitter or LinkedIn, depending on your settings or the privacy policies of these Social Media and messaging services.
 To change your settings on these services, please refer to their privacy notices, which will tell you how to do this.

-We use a third-party provider, Mailchimp, to deliver our monthly e-newsletters.
+We use a third-party provider to deliver our monthly e-newsletters.
 We collect statistics around email opening and clicks using industry standard technologies including clear gifs to help us monitor and improve our e-newsletter.
-For more information, please see Mailchimp’s privacy notice.
+A list of our third-party providers can be made available upon request.